 The California Supreme Court recently ruled on a change to the test that a hiring entity must use in order to determine if a worker is an independent contractor or not.
 It’s a much stricter and, as a result, clearer test than what existed before or which exists now with the Department of Labor.
 Worker classification is notoriously nebulous.
-Now in California, the definition is much easier to interpret.
+Now in California, with the independent contractors ABC test, the definition is much easier to interpret.

 Tag: independent contractor